palaa159/Docs/3rd Party Software/05-BrainBay.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_oscilloscope_output.png?raw=true" width="70%">

 You are now using BrainBay to view data streamed from your OpenBCI board!
 Feel free to connect one of the other OpenBCI channels to "chan2" on the oscilloscope icon to view signals from multiple pins at once.
-Once you're comfortable with the Oscilloscope tool, explore BrainBay's other target and processing tools!
+Once you're comfortable with the oscilloscope tool, explore BrainBay's other target and processing tools!

 Want to learn more about BrainBay's capabilities with OpenBCI hardware?
 Check out their [BrainBay & OpenBCI tutorials](https://sites.google.com/site/biofeedbackpages/brainbay-openbci) page.